DFE-Digital/get-into-teaching-api-ruby-client/README.md

 ## Development

 You can update the Ruby client by regenerating it from the Get into Teaching API swagger documentation.
-We need to use v2 of `swagger-codegen` as v3 does not yet support Ruby.

 ```
-brew install swagger-codegen@2
+brew install swagger-codegen
 ```

 ```